 In order to get paid by Zazzle, you need to sign up with them.
 It is free and painless.
-You can use the link above.
+Simply go to Zazzle and create your account.

 Then when you have done that you can go back to your articles and decide which ones would benefit from having a customized product.

 The way Hubpages is set up you will need to use the photo capsule.